 You can also enjoy the mesmerizing sunrise over Annapurna Mountain.
 It is perfect for beginners exploring the country for the first time.

-There are many tea houses and lodges in this trek.
-The lodge owners offer a small yet, clean room with twin beds.
+There are many teahouses and lodges on this trek.
+The lodge owners offer a small yet clean room with twin beds.
 Unless for hygienic reasons, you will not need to bring a sleeping bag.

-Safe drinking water is available at the tea house and small shops along the route.
-The teahouses also offer running water but hot water may or may not be available.
-You may have to request for hot water that will require an extra charge.
+Safe drinking water is available at the teahouses and small shops along the route.
+The teahouses also offer running water, but hot water may or may not be available.
+You may have to request hot water that will require an extra charge.

-The budget for food ranges from US$15-20 depending on what you eat and drink.
+The budget for food ranges from US $25-$30, depending on what you eat and drink.
 It is wise to carry extra snacks such as biscuits, chips, chocolates, and fruits.

-If you choose to eat at the teahouse, it will be easier to bring down the price for accommodation as well.
-So, do keep this handy tip in mind when looking for rooms.
+If you choose to eat at the teahouse, it will be easier to negotiate the price for accommodation as well.
+So, keep this handy tip in mind when looking for rooms.

-Why choose Tea House Trek instead of Camping Trekking?
+Why choose a Tea House Trek instead of a Camping Trekking?

-- Teahouse trekking is suitable for both families and solo travelers.
-Camping trekking is usually not suitable for families or solo trekkers.
+- Tea house trekking is suitable for families and solo travelers, whereas camping trekking is usually not suitable for them.

 - During tea house trekking in Nepal, you can find plenty of tea houses on the way to the trekking destinations.
-Plus, staying in tea houses is environmentally sounder than staying in tented campsites.
+Staying in tea houses is also environmentally sounder than staying in tented campsites.

 - By arranging your food and accommodation locally, you can move at your own pace and set your own schedule.

-- At local tea houses, you get to eat fresh, home-grown local products instead of bringing supplies from Kathmandu and other areas.
+- At local tea houses, you get to eat fresh, locally grown products instead of bringing supplies from Kathmandu and other areas.

-- By using local teahouses, you will be directly contributing to livelihoods of the locals along the trekking routes.
+- By using local tea houses, you will also be directly contributing to the livelihoods of the locals along the trekking routes.

-A typical tea house will provide all the basic amenities needed for a comfortable trekking experience in the Himalayas.
-From a single bed, hot meals, a hot shower to basic electricity, these are some basic services you will get at standard tea houses.
-These places can also be a quick stop for you to take a short break from a tiring walk, re-hydrate and get refills.
+A typical tea house provides all the basic amenities needed for a comfortable trekking experience in the Himalayas.
+From a single bed, hot meals, and a hot shower to basic electricity, these are some basic services you will get at standard tea houses.
+These places can also be a quick stop for you to take a short break from a tiring walk, rehydrate, and get refills.

-Before any trek, you should get in touch with tour operators, as they will have the advantage of knowing which tea houses are the best.
-They will also help you book your rooms in advance.
+Before embarking on any trek, it is advisable to get in touch with tour operators as they have the advantage of knowing the best tea houses.
+They can also assist in booking your rooms in advance.

-If you are planning to trek without a guide, make sure to arrive at your tea house before 7 pm or sunset to ensure that both rooms and food are available.
+If you plan to trek without a guide, make sure to arrive at your tea house before 7 pm or sunset to ensure availability of both rooms and food.

-Similarly, to ensure you stay in reliable tea houses, stick to the popular routes and ask fellow trekkers where they are staying.
+To ensure you stay in reliable tea houses, it is recommended to stick to popular routes and ask fellow trekkers where they are staying.